mattrglobal/oidc-client-bound-assertions-spec/spec.md

 }
 ```

+Where the jwt was signed by the key referenced in the `sub_jwk` section of the request.

 ## Request Parameters

 A credential request uses the OpenID and OAuth2.0 request parameters as outlined in section [3.1.2.1](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) of OpenID Connect core, except for the following additional constraints.

 scope
 : REQUIRED.
-A credential request MUST contain the `openid:credential` scope value in the second position directly after the `openid` scope.
+A credential request MUST contain the `openid_credential` scope value in the second position directly after the `openid` scope.

-response_type
-: REQUIRED.
-OAuth 2.0 Response Type value that determines the authorization processing flow to be used, including what parameters are returned from the endpoints used.
-In a credential request this value MUST be set to `code`, no other values are to be supported.

 credential_format
 : REQUIRED.
 Determines the format of the credential returned at the end of the flow, values supported by the OpenID Provider are advertised in their openid-configuration metadata, under the `credential_formats_supported` attribute.

-sub
+sub_jwk
 : REQUIRED.
-Defines the identifier the Client is requesting that the subject be referred to as, in the resulting obtained credential.
+Defines the key material the client is requesting the credential to be bound to and the key responsible for signing the request object.
+Value is a JSON Object that is a valid [JWK](https://tools.ietf.org/html/rfc7517).

+did
+: OPTIONAL.
+Defines the relationship between the key material the client is requesting the credential to be bound to and a [decentralized identifier](https://w3c.github.io/did-core/).
+Processing of this value requires the OpenID Provider to support the resolution of [decentralized identifiers](https://w3c.github.io/did-core/) which is advertised in their openid-configuration metadata, under the `dids_supported` attribute.
+The value of this field MUST be a valid [decentralized identifier](https://w3c.github.io/did-core/).

 ## Request Parameter

+Public private key pairs are used by a requesting Client to establish a means of binding to the resulting credential.
+A Client making a credential request to an OpenID Provider must prove control over this binding mechanism during the request, this is accomplished through the modified usage of a [signed request](https://openid.net/specs/openid-connect-core-1_0.html#SignedRequestObject) defined in OpenID Connect Core.

 Usage of the `request` parameter as defined in section [5.5](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) of OpenID Connect core is REQUIRED in a credential request.

-The value of the `request` parameter MUST either be a valid [JWT](https://tools.ietf.org/html/rfc7519) or [JWE](https://tools.ietf.org/html/rfc7516) whose claims are the credential request parameters.
+The value of the `request` parameter MUST either be a valid [JWT](https://tools.ietf.org/html/rfc7519) or [JWE](https://tools.ietf.org/html/rfc7516) whose claims are the credential request parameters, however the inner payload MUST be a valid [JWT](https://tools.ietf.org/html/rfc7519) signed by the Client who created the request.

+The key used to sign the request object MUST validate to that featured in the `sub_jwk` parameter of the request.

 Unsigned plaintext Request Objects, containing `none` in the `alg` value of the JOSE header MUST not be supported.

-The Request Object MAY also be encrypted using [JWE](https://tools.ietf.org/html/rfc7516), however the inner payload MUST be a valid [JWT](https://tools.ietf.org/html/rfc7519) signed by the Client who created the request.

-Public private key pairs are used by a requesting Client to establish a means of binding to the resulting credential.
-A Client making a credential request to an OpenID Provider must prove control over this binding mechanism during the request, this is accomplished through the use of a [signed request](https://openid.net/specs/openid-connect-core-1_0.html#SignedRequestObject) defined in OpenID Connect Core.

-To bind the credential request to the Client making the request, the Request Object MUST be signed by the Client using a public private key pair the Client is in possession of.

 If the Request Object signing validation fails or is missing, the OpenID Connect Provider MUST respond to the request with the Error Response parameter, [section 3.1.2.6.](https://openid.net/specs/openid-connect-core-1_0.html#AuthError) with Error code: `invalid_request_object`.

+If the `did` value is present in the request and the OpenID Provider does not support the usage of [decentralized identifiers](https://w3c.github.io/did-core/) the value should be ignored.

 ## Response Types

-A credential request flow MUST use the [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps) as defined in OpenID Connect core.
+It is RECOMMENDED that a credential request flow use the [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps) as defined in OpenID Connect core.

-Given that a credential request flow, results in a credential that MUST be retrieved from the Token Endpoint, the `response_type=code` parameter MUST be used.
-Additional `response_types` in a "hybrid" flow MAY be used; `token` and `id_token`; however, this is NOT recommended if these are to contain personally identifiable information about the subject.

-For mobile applications and SPA's it is RECOMMENDED to follow the use of the [Proof Key Code Exchange (PKCE) by OAuth Clients `@!RFC7636` protocol.
+For instances where [implicit flow](https://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) is used, the `response_type` of `credential` SHOULD be used.

 ## Requesting a credential using the credential request parameter